-An app can be used on a variety of devices.
+An app can be used on various devices.
 The price of the app development will depend on which mobile app development technologies you choose:

 In any case, you will also have to decide what specific devices your mobile app will support.
-For example, it may be accessible only on smartphones like iPhone 6S, iPhone 6S+, or Samsung Galaxy S6, or on multiple versions of tablets as well.
-The development of custom interfaces to support all screen resolutions can be time-consuming and costly for Android.
+For example, it may be accessible only on smartphones of exact models or on multiple versions of tablets as well.
+Developing custom interfaces to support all screen resolutions can be time-consuming and costly for Android.
 Supporting all of the OS versions of all devices will be expensive, so it’s better to select only the most popular ones.

 If the developers are required to pay a license fee for technologies, it may significantly increase an overall mobile app development cost.
 It will depend on the annual fees and the number of devices.

-While the average surveyed cost of an app's design is less than $5,000, it’s as important as technology.
+While the average surveyed cost of an app's design is about $10,000, it’s as important as technology.
 There are several aspects to it:

 Unless you are blessed with a lean in-house team or someone who can play multiple roles, you’ll have to look for experts at each step of the software development process.
 Developers will be programming the app screens in Objective-C/Swift for iOS or Java/Kotlin for Android.
-Another developer will work on the server side application and APIs.
+Another developer will work on the server-side application and APIs.
 Quality assurance should participate from the onset.
-Installing the application, creation of a reliable server environment, and tackling database redundancy, backup, security, performance and scalability of the app require an experienced specialist commonly referred to as DevOps.
+Installing the application, creating a reliable server environment, and tackling database redundancy, backup, security, performance, and scalability of the app requires an experienced specialist commonly referred to as DevOps.